thezeeshanasghar/VacDocIReact/README.md

 npm install

-ionic serve <!--for running application locally -->
+ionic serve *for running application locally

-ionic build <!--for local build-->
+ionic build *for local build*
-npm run build:prod <!-- for production build -->
+npm run build:prod *for production build

 ionic cap add android

-ionic cap sync <!-- for synchronizing the changes that have been made to application after build -->
+ionic cap sync *for synchronizing the changes that have been made to application after build

 ionic cap open android